AviGawande/Daily-Expense-Sharing-Application/README.md

-### This is the Backend Intern - Assignment for the Role of Backend Intern at Convin.ai
+### This is the Backend Intern - Assignment for Backend Intern at Convin.ai

 ## Objective:
 Daily Expense Sharing Application

 ### Technology Used:
+- 1.Language and Framework:
+   - Python
+   - Flask

-- 1.Database:
+- 2.Database:
    - Use MongoDB as your database.
    - MongoDB Compass

-- 2.Language and Framework:
-   - Python
-   - Flask

 - 3.Testing:
    - Used Postman for Testing Client URls.

 ### API Endpoints:
    - 1.User Endpoint.
       - a.
-Register and log in.
+Create User(POST).
       - b.
-Upload assignments.
+Retrieve User Details(GET).
    - 2.Expense Endpoint.
       - a.
-Register and log in.
+Add Expense(POST)
       - b.
-View assignments tagged to them.
+Retrieve Individual User Expenses(GET).
       - c.
-Accept or reject assignments.
+Retrieve Overall Expenses(GET).
+      - d.
+Download Balance Sheet(GET).

 ## How to SetUp this project locally and Test the Results: